 Bachmann - locomotives come in four versions which are analog DC, DCC ready, DCC equipped and DCC sound equipped.
 The Bachmann analog and DCC ready locomotives are made to run, out of the box on analog DC HO model railroad layouts only.
 The DCC ready models offer the advantage of being easily converted to DCC layouts with a plug and play DCC decoder with lighting functions but no sound.
 Many of these DCC ready locomotives can also be converted to DCC with sound using a DCC sound decoder.
 The Bachmann DCC equipped locomotives will run on both analog DC with lights and a DCC layout with full access to all the light functions.

 The Bachmann DCC equipped locomotives with sound will run on both analog DC with lights & basic sounds and a DCC layout with full access to all the light & sound functions.
-The Bachmann products offer slightly less detail but are more durable than the regular Atlas, Broadway Limited, KATO & MTH HO locomotives and rolling stock.
+The Bachmann products offer slightly less detail but are more durable than the regular Atlas, Broadway Limited & KATO HO locomotives and rolling stock.
 Compatible with all other HO locomotives and rolling stock that use traditional knuckle couplers.

 Atlas, Broadway Limited, Kato & Mantua - locomotives from these manufacturers come in two versions, DCC ready and DCC sound equipped.
 The DCC ready locomotives are made to run, out of the box on analog DC HO model railroad layouts only but can easily be converted to DCC layouts with a plug and play DCC decoder with lighting functions but no sound.
 Many of these DCC ready locomotives can also be converted to DCC with sound using a DCC sound decoder.
 The DCC equipped with sound locomotives will run on both analog DC with lights & basic sounds and a DCC layout with full access to all the light & sound functions.
 Compatible with all other HO locomotives and rolling stock that use traditional knuckle couplers.

-Final considerations on locomotives and rolling stock, the Atlas Trainman and Bachmann (also Mantua rolling stock) products are the best for those who want durable products for young ones and/or are on a tight budget.
+Final considerations on locomotives and rolling stock, the Bachmann and Mantua modern era rolling stock are the best products for those who want durable products for young ones and/or are on a tighter budget.
 The DCC ready HO locomotives are easily converted to DCC using a plug & play decoder that gives lighting functions but no sound.
-If you want sound, then it is best to either buy a DCC sound equipped locomotive or find a DCC ready locomotive that has a readily available DCC sound decoder (please see the DCC Decoders category of our online store to see if a DCC sound decoder is available for your DCC ready locomotive).
+If you want sound, then it's best to buy a DCC sound equipped locomotive from the factory than trying to add sound to an existing locomotive which may or may not have enough room for a speaker.

 by Brian BRS Hobbies